osg-htc/operations/docs/cvmfs-install.md

 ## Troubleshooting problems

-If no directories exist under =/cvmfs/=, you can try the following steps to debug:
+If no directories exist under /cvmfs/, you can try the following steps to debug:

-   * <p>Mount it manually =mkdir /mnt/cvmfs= then =mount -t cvmfs REPOSITORYNAME /mnt/cvmfs= where REPOSITORYNAME is the repository, for example config-osg.opensciencegrid.org (this is the best one to try first because other repositories require it to be mounted).
+   * <p>Mount it manually mkdir /mnt/cvmfs then mount -t cvmfs REPOSITORYNAME /mnt/cvmfs where REPOSITORYNAME is the repository, for example config-osg.opensciencegrid.org (this is the best one to try first because other repositories require it to be mounted).
 If this works, then cvmfs is working, but there is a problem with automount.</p>
-   * <p>If that doesn't work and doesn't give any explanatory errors, try =cvmfs_config chksetup= or =cvmfs_config showconfig REPOSITORYNAME= to verify your setup.</p>
+   * <p>If that doesn't work and doesn't give any explanatory errors, try cvmfs_config chksetup or cvmfs_config showconfig REPOSITORYNAME to verify your setup.</p>
    * <p>If chksetup reports access problems to proxies, it may be caused by access control settings in the squids.</p>
-   * <p>If you have changed settings in =/etc/cvmfs/default.local=, and they do not seem to be taking effect, note that there are other configuration files that can override the settings.
+   * <p>If you have changed settings in /etc/cvmfs/default.local, and they do not seem to be taking effect, note that there are other configuration files that can override the settings.
 See the comments at the beginning of =/etc/cvmfs/default.conf= regarding the order in which configuration files are evaluated and look for old files that may have been left from a previous installation.</p>
    * More things to try are in the [upstream documentation](http://cernvm.cern.ch/portal/filesystem/debugmount)

 # Starting and Stopping services